nuitrcs/code_chatgpt/README.md

-# code_chatgpt
+# How to Code with ChatGPT

-Materials for the workshop on how to code with ChatGPT
+This repo hosts the materials for a workshop on how to code with ChatGPT.